 Oh, and speaking of Missy Dandrige (Susan Blommaert), who worked as the Creed’s mousy, stoic, housekeeper, she’s one final footnote reason the original Pet Sematary still slaps.
-Her presence (excluded from the 2019 re-make) helps illustrate the odd quirky vibe of the townsfolk and the location itself.
-Plus her sudden suicide by hanging due to the pain she was experiencing from stomach cancer is another super dark and haunting moment that you won’t find on film anywhere else.
+Her presence (excluded from the 2019 re-make) helps illustrate the odd quirky vibe of the townsfolk and the location itself, and her sudden suicide by hanging due to the pain she was experiencing from stomach cancer is a dark and haunting moment that you won’t find on film anywhere else.

 So there you have it, 10+ reasons Mary Lambert’s Pet Sematary (1989) still slaps.
 I’m a big enough fan of Stephen King that I welcome any and all telling of his tales, but without a doubt the 1989 telling was and will remain an iconic horror classic.